Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Vanilla

-A slice of blueberry buckle topped with a scoop of vanilla ice cream.
+A slice of blueberry buckle topped with a scoop of vanilla ice cream on a plate with a spoon, next to a bowl of blueberries and a striped cloth.

 Step-By-Step Instructions